 All Junior Church leaders are DBS checked and we take the safeguarding of all God's children seriously.

-If you ever have concerns about someone's safety or wellbeing please talk to the Vicar or to John Everson, our parish Safeguarding Officer.
+If you ever have concerns about someone's safety or wellbeing please talk to our parish Safeguarding Officer.

 St George's enjoys a close relationship with our parish Primary School on Beaufort Road, Edgbaston.
 The school provides an excellent education within a Christian framework, educating children of many faiths and backgrounds.

 The Vicar and congregation members lead worship, music and other activities at the school, and families and children from school regularly attend worship.

 St George's members serve on the school Governing Body.

 "At George’s School we believe that children are a gift from God and that everyone who belongs to St George’s school is important and valued.
 Our school motto: Our Love of Learning Leads us to Excellence, describes our belief that every child is unique and can achieve beyond expectation."

 To find out more, including Admissions, visit the school website.